Festival children: Versions

-Among the thousands of delegates, there were many representatives of the Negroid race — they were emissaries from Africa, which was in the midst of decolonisation of Africa.
+Among the thousands of delegates, there were many representees from various African nations, which was in the midst of a decolonisation effort throughout much of the continent.
 A number of delegations represented not states, but national liberation movements, often operating underground in their home countries.
 The latter were given a particularly warm welcome.
 The Soviet press often reported in detail on the difficulties and dangers they had to overcome to get to Moscow.
 Writer Anatoly Makarov recounts:From Manezhnaya Square, straight along the pavement, ignoring the honking of cars and the trills of the police, a crowd rose up, the likes of which had never been seen on the streets of Moscow.
-Colourful, dressed almost like carnival revellers, irreverent, cheerful, strumming guitars, beating drums, blowing pipes, shouting, singing, dancing on the move, intoxicated not by wine but by freedom and the purest and best feelings, unfamiliar, unknown, multilingual — and yet so familiar it made your blood run cold, so familiar it hurt...
+Colourful, dressed almost like carnival revellers, irreverent, cheerful, strumming guitars, beating drums, blowing pipes, shouting, singing, dancing on the move, intoxicated not by wine but by freedom and the purest and best feelings, unfamiliar, unknown, multilingual – and yet so familiar it made your blood run cold, so familiar it hurt...